Find out in this article how to add questions to your quiz.

 Watch our video tutorial about how the questions editor and linking works:

-Now you've added a question, you will need to link it to the start of the quiz.
+Now you've added a question, you will notice that it has been automatically linked to the "Quiz Start" label:

-You can do that simply by clicking on the little circle underneath the "Quiz Start" label, holding down the left mouse button, and then dropping on the circle above the question that you've just added.
+In case they are not connected, you can do that yourself, simply by clicking on the little circle underneath the "Quiz Start" label, holding down the left mouse button, and then dropping on the circle above the question that you've just added.
 Once you've done this, you will notice that the two are now connected:

 The purple line depicts the flow that the visitor will take through the quiz.
-So in the example above, we have linked the start of the quiz to the first question "What is the capital of France".
+So in the example above, we have linked the start of the quiz to the first question.

 We can then go ahead and add the second question of the quiz by clicking on the add question button, creating the content of the question, and then linking the first question to the second question in the same manner: